-To find the electric intensity at point P at a perpendicular distance r from the rod, For that, let us consider a right circular closed cylinder of radius r and length l with an infinitely long line of charge as its axis.
+To find the electric intensity at point P at a perpendicular distance r from the rod, let us consider a right circular closed cylinder of radius r and length l with an infinitely long line of charge as its axis.

-The magnitude of the electric field intensity at every point on the curved surface of the Gaussian surface (cylinder) is the same since all points are at the same distance from line charge.
+The magnitude of the electric field intensity at every point on the curved surface of the Gaussian surface (cylinder) is the same since all points are at the same distance from the line charge.

 Therefore, the contribution of the curved surface of the cylinder towards electric flux,

 2 Π rl is the curved surface area of the cylinder.

 On the ends of the cylinder, the angle between the electric field and its direction is 90o.
 So, these ends of the cylinder will not have any effect on the electric flux.

 Charge enclosed in cylinder=line charge density × length= λ l, so according to Gauss’s law,